 Adenomyosis cannot be diagnosed by examination alone.

-Specialist pelvic ultrasound is one of the most effective ways to identify adenomyosis by detecting characteristic changes in the uterine muscle, including:
+Specialist pelvic ultrasound is one of the most effective ways to identify adenomyosis.
+It detects characteristic changes in the uterine muscle, including:

 • Thickening or irregularity of the uterine wall